Produced, directed and written by Hilan Warshaw

 - Paul Lawrence Rose, Professor of European History and Jewish Studies, Pennsylvania State University

 - Jan Swafford, Brahms biographer

 Watch the opening of the film here

-WAGNER’S JEWS was broadcast in Europe on ARTE and WDR in 2013 to mark the bicentenary of Wagner's birth, and has had multiple broadcasts on PBS/Channel Thirteen, Deutsche Welle, Israel's Channel 8, and other international networks.
-The film has been screened at U.S. and international festivals and venues including Yale, Columbia, and Boston Universities, London's Barbican Centre, Jewish Museum Vienna, the Wagner Society of New York, Simon Wiesenthal Center Museum of Tolerance, National Arts Club, Goethe-Institut (Washington, D.C.), International Festival of Films on Art (Montréal), DocAviv- the Tel Aviv International Documentary Film Festival, the Jerusalem and Haifa Cinematheques (Israel), the Museum of the Land of Israel, Documentary Film Center (Germany), Musée Hector Berlioz (France), the Jewish International Film Festival (Australia), Royal Academy of Arts (Stockholm-- upcoming), and many others.
+WAGNER’S JEWS was first broadcast in Europe on ARTE and WDR in 2013 to mark the bicentenary of Wagner's birth, and has had multiple broadcasts on PBS/Channel Thirteen, Deutsche Welle, Israel's Channel 8, and other international networks.
+The film has been screened at U.S. and international festivals and venues including Yale, Columbia, and Boston Universities, London's Barbican Centre, Jewish Museum Vienna, the Wagner Society of New York, Simon Wiesenthal Center Museum of Tolerance, National Arts Club, Goethe-Institut (Washington, D.C.), International Festival of Films on Art (Montréal), DocAviv- the Tel Aviv International Documentary Film Festival, the Jerusalem and Haifa Cinematheques (Israel), the Museum of the Land of Israel, Documentary Film Center (Germany), Musée Hector Berlioz (France), the Jewish International Film Festival (Australia), Royal Academy of Arts (Stockholm), and many others.
 The film is distributed in North America by First Run Features.
 To purchase the film on DVD, please follow this link.

 “This film brings to light new insights into this topic, and manages to be - for all its laconic brevity - incredibly complex.
 Hilan Warshaw is a musician, a violinist.
 Perhaps that is why he possesses this ability to work virtually polyphonically, pursuing many different voices and balancing contradictions, without once taking the floor himself at all.”